mutammima/IBM-Final/README.md

 # SpaceX Falcon9 Rocket Prediction Analysis

-IBM Final

 Mutammim Alom

-Spring 2024
+Spring 2025

+IBM Final Capstone Project

 This project is the final capstone for the IBM Data Science Professional Certificate, focusing on predicting the success of SpaceX Falcon 9 rocket landings.
-The goal is to analyze past launch data and build machine learning models to determine whether a Falcon 9 booster will land successfully, contributing to cost reduction in space exploration.
+The goal is to analyze historical launch data and build machine learning models to determine whether a Falcon 9 booster will land successfully, contributing to cost reduction in space exploration.

-Project Highlights:
+**Project Highlights:**

-- Data Collection & Wrangling: Web scraping and API usage to gather launch data.
+- Data Collection & Wrangling: Gathering data using web scraping and SpaceX’s REST API.
-- Exploratory Data Analysis (EDA): Identifying trends and insights through visualization.
+- Exploratory Data Analysis (EDA): Identifying trends and key insights through visualization.
 - Geospatial Visualization: Mapping launch sites with interactive Folium maps.
-- Predictive Modeling: Building classification models (Logistic Regression, SVM, Decision Trees, etc.) to predict landing outcomes.
+- Predictive Modeling: Implementing classification models (Logistic Regression, SVM, Decision Trees, etc.) to predict landing success.
-- Dashboard & Reporting: Creating an interactive Plotly Dash dashboard to present findings
+- Dashboard & Reporting: Developing an interactive Plotly Dash dashboard to present findings.
+- This project demonstrates end-to-end data science workflows, covering data gathering, cleaning, visualization, and machine learning to solve a real-world aerospace challenge. 🚀

+**Objective**
+In an effort to reduce the costs of space travel, SpaceX aims to make rocket launches more economical by developing reusable rocket boosters.
+The company seeks to leverage machine learning models to predict the likelihood of a successful booster landing.

+By analyzing past launches and key influencing factors, this project aims to:

+- Identify the most critical factors affecting Falcon 9 booster landings.
+- Develop predictive models to determine whether a booster will successfully land.
+- Provide actionable insights through interactive visualizations and dashboards.

+_As a data scientist working on this project, your responsibility is to analyze SpaceX’s historical launch data, apply machine learning techniques, and develop a predictive model to support decision-making and future mission planning. _